trumpfheller/trumpfheller.github.io/testing/btt.md

 ---

 ### logic Analyzers

-- 16 input channels
-- always connect the ground (black cable)
+* for capturing and analyzing digital signals in electronic systems.
+* provides a detailed view of the digital signals and protocols involved in Bluetooth communication, which is essential for debugging, performance tuning, and ensuring compliance with Bluetooth standards.

+* Signal Timing Analysis: It helps in examining the timing and sequencing of Bluetooth signals.
+This includes verifying that data is being transmitted and received according to Bluetooth protocol specifications.

+* Protocol Debugging: It can decode and display the high-level Bluetooth protocols, such as HCI (Host Controller Interface) commands and events, to help troubleshoot communication issues between Bluetooth devices.

-- samples data
+* samples data
-  - analog (continous changing values) are waves and digital wave forms are based on voltages (not waves)
+  * analog (continous changing values) are waves and digital wave forms are based on voltages (not waves)
-  - transitor technology that has been used (TTL, CMOS, PECL, BICMOS, DTL)
+  * transitor technology that has been used (TTL, CMOS, PECL, BICMOS, DTL)

+* Error Detection: By capturing and analyzing signals, a logic analyzer can help identify anomalies or errors in Bluetooth communication, such as glitches, incorrect timing, or protocol violations.

+* Performance Analysis: It allows for the examination of signal quality and performance metrics, helping to assess the efficiency and reliability of Bluetooth connections.

+- **always connect the ground (black cable)**

+---

 ### Multimeters
 - to measure multiple parameters of an electric circuit like voltage, current, and resistance (voltmeter, ohmmeter, and ammeter).